Ziyatoe/JK-BMS_BLE_READER/README.md

 This script tested on a Pi4 wiith bluetooth.

 - Set your MQTT IP/Port in script or NO mqtt under "MQTT"
-- Set your Blutooth device names under "DEVICE_NAMES"
+- Set your Bluetooth JK_BMS device names under "DEVICE_NAMES"
 - Set SLEEP in seconds for polling intervall

 MQTT Topic is "JK/devName"